Getting access to support

 Child protection or safeguarding

-Contact the First Response service immediately if your concern is about:
+Contact the Staffordshire Childrens Advice and Support Service immediately if your concern is about:

 - A child protection or safeguarding concern where you are aware of a serious problem and are worried that a child is suffering harm.